pulumi/docs/content/docs/reference/organizing-stacks-projects.md

 * `acmecorp/infra/staging` provides the cluster used by `acmecorp/services/staging`
 * `acmecorp/infra/testing` provides the cluster used by `acmecorp/services/testing`

 The way Pulumi programs communicate information for external consumption is by using stack exports.
-For instance, our infrastructure stack might export the Kubernetes configuration information needed to deploy into a cluster:
+For example, our infrastructure stack might export the Kubernetes configuration information needed to deploy into a cluster:

 {{< langchoose >}}